agrestio/agrest/UPGRADE-NOTES.md

 ### Got rid of custom date/time formatters [#621](https://github.com/agrestio/agrest/issues/621)

 To fix formatting issues of the older dates (19th century and earlier), date/time parsing and encoding code was refactored.
-Instead of a set of custom DateTimeFormatters, we are using standard ISO versions.
-This introduced slight behavior changes (most are actually more positive) :
+Instead of a set of custom DateTimeFormatters, we are using the standard ISO formatters from the JDK.
+This introduced slight behavior changes (most are actually desirable in any sane codebase) :

 * No more arbitrary truncation of time precision.
 E.g. a time with 1ns would render as `00:00:00.000000001`, where it would previously render as `00:00:00`